 It looks like there was a problem contacting the store.
 Please try reloading your browser.
 If the problem persists try contacting us at email@example.com

-The 2008 Tablas Creek Vineyard Antithesis Chardonnay is Tablas Creek’s ninth bottling of this traditional Burgundian varietal.
+The 2009 Tablas Creek Vineyard Antithesis Chardonnay is Tablas Creek’s tenth bottling of this traditional Burgundian varietal.
 In the early 1990s, we imported all our Rhône varietal cuttings from France.
 At the same time, at the request of a Sonoma winery, we imported the highly regarded small-berry, low-vigor Chardonnay clone named “La Vineuse” and planted 1.5 acres to produce a small amount of bud wood for sale.
-Three years later, we got our first small crop of Chardonnay.
+In 2000, we got our first small crop of Chardonnay.

 - Paso Robles

 - 100% Chardonnay